mozilla/policy-templates/README.md

 `Allow` is a list of origins (not domains) where cookies are always allowed.
 You must include http or https.

+`AllowSession` is a list of origins (not domains) where cookies are only allowed for the current session.
+You must include http or https.

 `Block` is a list of origins (not domains) where cookies are always blocked.
 You must include http or https.

 `Default` determines whether cookies are accepted at all.